tyataessence/tyataessence.github.io/_posts/reflection/2025-10-22-five-decades-of-love-tragedy.md

 ## <span style="color:#228B22;">🎵 1970s — The Era of Innocent Longing</span>

-🎶 _Aruna Lama, Narayan Gopal, Prem Dhoj Pradhan_
+🎶 _Aruna Lama, Narayan Gopal, Prem Dhoj Pradhan, Bhakta Raj Acharya_
-🕊️ Songs: _Euta Manchhe Ko Maya Le Kati_, _Yo Samjhine Man Cha_, _Kehi Mitho Baat Gara_
+🕊️ Songs: _Pohor Saal Khusi Phatda, Timi Jun Raharle, Para Laijau Phoola Haru_

 **Why it mattered:**
 This was the era of simplicity — when letters carried love and silence spoke louder than words.
 Songs were tender, poetic, and drenched in quiet sadness.
 They didn’t shout heartbreak; they whispered it.